awan2012/stickyreacttemp/README.md

 Custom libraries are mentioned below which we used in CLI<br>

-Project Demo in Action on Heroku (https://stickyreacttemp.herokuapp.com).
+Project Demo in Action on Heroku [Demo of Sticky React Template](https://stickyreacttemp.herokuapp.com).

 ## Table of Contents